DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-02-06-adding-multiple-locations-to-an-organisation.md

 ![Provider’s location list page](locations--list.png "Provider’s location list page")

-We introduced the ‘add multiple locations’ button as a secondary action alongside the main action of ‘add location’.
+We introduced the ‘Add multiple locations’ button as a secondary action alongside the main action of ‘Add location’.

-Clicking ‘add location’ takes the support user to the add single location form.
+Clicking ‘Add location’ takes the support user to the add single location form.

-Clicking ‘add multiple locations’ takes the support user to the add multiple locations form.
+Clicking ‘Add multiple locations’ takes the support user to the add multiple locations form.

 ### Adding a single location